rkerssies/mvc2022/README.md

 * Models like Laravel
   * Models with fillables and optional hidden
   * Models with defining custom tablename (other than modelname + s)
   * Chainable methods to build database queries like Eloquent, like:
     * all
     * find
     * andWhere
-      * CRUD-Mmethods
+    * CRUD-methods
-      * min,max,sum,avg-aggretates
+    * min,max,sum,avg-aggregates
     * raw
   * Database connection for full MySqli params-bind, MySQLi basic usage or PDO
   * Database connection-info stored in config.ini file

 * Views and Layouts
   * Views handle all var-types from controller-action
   * Layout selection between multiple layouts with key in config.ini file
-  * Build in responsive layout by [Guid for installation- and configuration](ReadMe/install_config.md) [Initializr](http://www.initializr.com) HTML5 with Bootsrap
+  * Build in responsive layout by [Initializr](http://www.initializr.com) HTML5 with Bootsrap
-  * Swithing between layouts is possible on a custom schedule</li>
+  * Swithing between layouts is possible on a custom schedule

 * Some build-in feautures;
   * Login-form